coolsheets/Blue-Sky-Starter/README.md

 Tony O has cloned this file on April 4/2/2025 ---

-Mike has made this edit on April 2nd, 2025
+Mike has made this edit on April 2nd, 2025.
+I added the following:
+- colour.css under client/srv this contains colour variables
+- docs folder copies from the first repo